benm-stm/Gerrit-stream-event-hang-workaround/README.md

 - 2nd approach: based on changes on an existing test commit (reliable)

-* here you have to create a new gerrit project and add its id to the commit-workround script (the script will disable and enable the concerned project to trig a new event)
+=>here you have to create a new gerrit project and add its id to the commit-workround script (the script will disable and enable the concerned project to trig a new event)

 Either way you use the first or the second approach is up to you